-- Build an emergency kit and make a family communications plan.
+- Build an emergency go kit and make a family communication plan.

 - Listen to NOAA Weather Radio or to commercial radio or television newscasts for the latest information.
 In any emergency, always listen to the instructions given by local emergency management officials.

 - Sign up for alerts from your local National Weather Service branch and follow them on social media.

 - Know the signs of a tornado, including a rotating, funnel-shaped cloud; an approaching cloud of debris; or a loud roar—similar to a freight train.